 Implementing mitigation measures related to noise and air pollution would reduce the potential negative impact on nearby farming and business operations.
-The Agricultural Agro-Ecosystem Assessment indicated that further loss of productive farmland should be prevented by clear demarcation of the development envelope during construction, and no vehicle or other activity should be allowed outside of the demarcated area.
+The Agricultural Agro-Ecosystem Assessment indicated that further loss of productive farmland should be prevented by clearly demarcating the development envelope during construction, and no vehicle or other activity should be allowed outside of the demarcated area.
 Suitable run-off and soil erosion control measures and infrastructure should be designed and implemented to limit and restrict the loss or degradation of soil.
+Employment losses at nearby businesses should be avoided at all cost.